Sabellians taught a single divine mind in God.

 “The perception that these two trajectories (Athanasius and Marcellus) held to very similar beliefs would help to shape widespread eastern antipathy to both in the years after Nicaea.”
 (Ayres, p.
 69)

 “The fragments of Eustathius that survive present a doctrine that is close to Marcellus, and to Alexander and Athanasius.
 Eustathius insists there is only one hypostasis.“ (Ayres, p.
 69) (Eustatius was the other important Sabellian in the fourth century.
-See – The Sabellians of the Fourth Century).
+See – here).

-The similarity of their theologies allowed Athanasius to form an alliance with Marcellus and Athanasius never repudiated Marcellus.
+The similarity of their theologies allowed Athanasius to form an alliance with Marcellus, and Athanasius never repudiated Marcellus.
+For example:

 “They considered themselves allies.”
 (Ayres, p.
 106)